Jewish Care Updated Communication: Coronavirus

 Regular indoor visits to all our care homes remain suspended, however our care homes are now able to introduce scheduled outdoor visits.
 Managers and staff are working hard to make these visits possible for as many relatives as they can.
 This will only happen if it can be done safely in an outside space and where it poses no risk to our residents, staff or indeed our visitors.

 For those we are not able to facilitate a visit for, we know the situation is challenging, and we will do whatever we can to continue to help facilitate phone calls, video calls or a Skype call with a loved one instead of a physical visit.
 We are still encouraging relatives to leave items or food for loved ones by labelling this with the resident’s name and room number and leaving outside the home’s entrance and then ringing the buzzer to notify a member of staff to collect and deliver it on their behalf.

 We will continue to try and enable visits for those who are nearing the end of life, whenever it can be done safely.
 Our Registered Managers will discuss this with the individuals concerned reviewing on a case by case basis.

 We are being led by Public Health England on any additional measures needed following any confirmed case of Covid-19 in a care home.
 These homes will undergo an additional deep clean and will continue to take steps to ensure the highest standards of hygiene and infection control are in place.
 We will continue to ensure the homes function as usual, as far as possible, for those residents in our care.

 We are continuing to follow strict UK government guidelines around social distancing in our Independent Living facilities.

-Tenants are also free to receive visits from a wider group of family and friends in their home, if they wish to do so.
-However, as there is a potentially higher risk of Covid-19 transmission in communal living environments, we continue to advise that:
+If there is a potentially higher risk of Covid-19 transmission in communal living environments, we continue to advise that: